WeinerLegacyLaw.com respects your Privacy.

 We may disclose information when legally compelled to do so, in other words, when we, in good faith, believe that the law requires it or for the protection of our legal rights.

-How Do We Protect Your Information and Secure Information Transmissions?
+How Do We Protect Your Information & Secure Information Transmissions?

 Email is not recognized as a secure medium of communication.
 For this reason, we request that you do not send private information to us by email.
 However, doing so is allowed, but at your own risk.
 Some of the information you may enter on our Web site may be transmitted securely via a secure medium known as Secure Sockets Layer, or SSL.
 Credit Card information is never transmitted via email.